 Perception Enhancement - Joseph Giacomin, Marco Ajovalasit

-Sustainable Design – Fabrizio Ceschin, David Harrison, Graeme Evans, Ian de Vere, Richard Bonser
+Sustainability and Social Responsibility - David Harrison, Fabrizio Ceschin, Ian de Vere, Richard Bonser

-Cleaner Electronics – David Harrison, Yanmeng Xu, Peter Evans
+Cleaner Electronics - David Harrison, Yanmeng Xu, Peter Evans, Tony Vilches

 Design for the Creative Industries

-Design Policy and Management – Busayawan Lam, Youngok Choi, Stephen Green, Graeme Evans
+Design Management + Strategy - Busayawan Lam, Youngok Choi, Stephen Green

 Information on our research can be found in our Research Brochure.
 Our Current Research Students are listed here.
 We are currently looking to recruit highly motivated students to undertake postgraduate research in the following areas: